UniversalDependencies/UD_Turkish-BOUN/README.md

 # Summary

-The Turkish dependency treebank annotated in UD style.
+A Turkish dependency treebank annotated in UD style.
 Created by the members of [TABILAB](http://http://tabilab.cmpe.boun.edu.tr/) from Boğaziçi University.

 # Introduction

-This is a newly introduced Turkish dependency treebank in the Universal Dependencies (UD) annotation style.
-The BOUN Treebank is created by the [TABILAB](http://http://tabilab.cmpe.boun.edu.tr/) and supported by the Scientific and Technological Research Council of Turkey (TÜBİTAK) under grant number 117E971.
+This is a Turkish dependency treebank in the Universal Dependencies (UD) annotation style.
+The BOUN Treebank is created by [TABILAB](http://http://tabilab.cmpe.boun.edu.tr/) and supported by the Scientific and Technological Research Council of Turkey (TÜBİTAK) under grant number 117E971.

 The BOUN Treebank includes a total of 9,761 manually annotated sentences from various topics including biographical texts, national newspapers, instructional texts, popular culture articles, and essays.
 The texts are taken from the [Turkish National Corpus (TNC)](https://www.tnc.org.tr/).